 Luckily you’ve got the inside scoop (see below!) with the best allergy friendly magic kingdom eats BUT you’ve got to bring some snacks just in case you get the hungry grumbles and need some allergy safe food.

 Second thing is that you need to know that the menus and food allergy offerings can (and will) change especially when talking about allergy-friendly food.
 Sometimes it’s that the suppliers dont have it on hand, sometimes it’s that they aren’t selling the food (though most of the allergen-friendly food at magic kingdom is prefrozen and then cooked for you!)
+And for those of you wondering about other options, check out the Ultimate Beginner’s Guide to Food Allergies at Disney World!

 Lastly, there are a number of great places within a short walk (or a monorail ride!) or you can catch a bus or ferry to the resorts.